DeVuDeveloper/jekyll-tailwind/README.md

 ## Description 🏗️
-Playstation 5 is a mini project.
-The website was built with Jekyll and Tailwind CSS
+Playstation 5 is a mini project made by Jekyll with Tailwind CSS.
+Project is deployed on Netlify, also netlify csm is installed.
+User can edit all web pages and posts with form or markdown.

 <p align="right">(<a href="#top">back to top</a>)</p>